 To illustrate this point, there's this wacky story of an affluent man dating three very beautiful women, all of whom are smart, lovely, and accomplished.
 He is trying with real difficulty to figure out which of these three ladies to marry.
 A very wise friend advises him to give them each $5,000 and watch what they do with the money.
 The first of the three women takes the $5,000 and immediately spends it on herself.
 The second invests the money.
 And the third spends it on him.
 Now, the question becomes whom do you think he married?

 He married his secretary with the surgically enhanced chest.
 Get the point?

 As a lifelong observer of human behavior, particularly in the area of business, a large percentage of the time, emotion wins this ever-going arm wrestle when it comes to purchasing a new car, choosing an item at the supermarket, signing for a new home, or choosing a woman to wed.
 People purchase or choose what they want, not what they need.
-When a person is hungry, angry, loney, or tired, the percentage rockets up to 100% of the time.
-As we begin to put the pieces of the enigma of our brain back together, week by week, we will embark upon a journey of the mind, heart and soul.
+When a person is hungry, angry, lonely, or tired, the percentage rockets up to 100 percent of the time.
+As we begin to put the pieces of the enigma of our brain back together, week by week, we will embark upon a journey of the mind, heart, and soul.
 Surely after all this lecturing, I hope you'll decide to join me for the ride.